Superwoman: Lucy Lane

 Lucy Lane first appeared as Superwoman in Supergirl (vol. 5) #35 (January 2009), her costume a nod to that of the Bronze Age Superwoman Kristin Wells and containing a containment field that simulated Kryptonian powers.
 However, Lucy's identity was not revealed until near the story arc's end.
 During her tenure as Superwoman, she was blackmailed by her father, General Sam Lane, into performing acts of villainy such as murdering Agent Liberty, who had been spying on General Lane and Lex Luthor.
 This resulted in her being the focus of the Supergirl Faces of Evil issue.

-Lucy Lane later attacks Reactron, which tipped off readers that Superwoman was not Kryptonian, since the villain's Gold Kryptonite power source had no effect on her.
+Lucy Lane later attacks Reactron, which tipped off readers that Superwoman was not Kryptonian, since the villain's gold kryptonite power source had no effect on her.
 Supergirl unmasks Superwoman, and accidentally kills her by rupturing the containment field of her suit, causing Lucy's body to contort and explode.

 In the Supergirl annual Lucy is brought back to life by the suit as it steals the life of another person.
-The suit is then revealed to be a magical creation of Mirabai of the Forlorn, ally of Sam Lane, who mystically infused in it the genetic abilities of several alien races of Kryptonian might: when Supergirl ruptured it, the backlash permanently altered Lucy Lane into being a composite alien being of human appearance herself, with inherent Kryptonian abilities.
-This Superwoman was last seen as a prisoner after Sam Lane's machinations during the War of the Supermen storyline came to an end, though it was hinted she would escape at some point in the future.
-The launch of The New 52 however ended that storyline.
+The suit is then revealed to be a magical creation of Mirabai of the Forlorn, ally of Sam Lane, who mystically infused in it the genetic abilities of several alien races of Kryptonian might: when Supergirl ruptured it, the backlash gave Lucy innate Kryptonian abilities.

 Lana Lang

 Superwoman #10 (July 2017) art by Ken Lashley.

 When Superman died, Lana Lang and Lois Lane both absorbed energy released from his body and the two women developed superhuman powers.
 Lana gained the power to convert solar radiation into various forms of electromagnetic energy, while Lois developed powers similar to Superman's.
 Both Lana and Lois became Superwoman.
 After Lois' death, Lana became the sole Superwoman.

 During Superman Reborn, it was revealed that the powers Lois and Lana received were the leftover energy from the New-52 Superman.
 The Post-Crisis Superman took that energy into himself to become an amalgam leaving Lana seemingly powerless and confused.
-Some energy remained within her suit which was later found to be Red Kryptonite radiation.
-In Steelworks series, Lana regains her powers when John Henry Irons provides Metropolis with free energy using Genesis and accidentally re-ignited her powers.
+Some energy remained within her suit which was later found to be red kryptonite radiation.
+In the series Steelworks, Lana inadvertently regains her powers when John Henry Irons provides Metropolis with free energy using Genesis.